thijswillemmoens/learn_numpy/readme.md

-# Repo to learn Numpy
+# Repository to learn Numpy